-Your tank should have two types of water bowls, salt and fresh.
+Your tank should have two water bowls or pools, marine salt water and fresh water.
 Use bowls that are wider than they are deep but still accommodate your largest crab and allow it to submerge.
 This increased surface area will create more humidity.
-Water dishes may be placed slightly over your UTH (under the tank heater) or beneath your overhead light to produce additional humidity.
+Water dishes may be placed next to your heat pad or beneath your overhead light to produce additional humidity.
 Adding bubblers/air stones to the water pools will boost humidity.

 Crabs love moss!
 Placing moss anywhere in your tank and keeping it damp will raise your humidity, especially next to the heat pad.
 Rewet/replace as needed.
-You can buy moss at the pet store in bags or compressed bricks.
+You can buy moss in bags or compressed bricks.
 Sphagnum moss is a favorite and it holds up really well in the crabitat long term.
 If you can’t find sphagnum, look for Hiawatha or sheet moss, terrarium or frog moss, natural and un-dyed.
 Moss does not need to be cleaned or replaced for cleanliness.

 Originally posted at All Things Crabby The Hermit Crab Care Blog